 The Royal Wedding between Prince William and Kate Middleton takes place in the United Kingdom.

 The Strategic Finance Laboratory is dedicated in McCool Hall.

 The Mars Science Laboratory’s "Curiosity Rover" successfully lands on Mars.

-Facebook goes public with initial stock offering at $38 dollars per share.
+Facebook goes public with its initial stock offering at $38 dollars per share.

 The Business Information Systems (BIS) program celebrates its 50th anniversary.